 - Creating something of my own.
 File this under writing and video work.
 I want to do more in video that’s MY work.
 I love helping on other projects, but I have my own ideas.
 I got into video production because I wanted to tell stories.
 I’ve cast aside all my ideas in favor of…what?
 Nothing.
 What’s stopping me?
 And regular ole writing–I have two blogs that I don’t keep updated regularly.
-I can do that.
+I can change that.

 - Helping others, as cliche as it sounds.
 Although, if it were so cliche, maybe more people would actually do it, instead of listing it?
 I used to volunteer a lot a few years ago.
 I recently got back into it with a local animal shelter.
 I love doing something for the greater good.
 I would extend this also to doing kind things for others, be it just a compliment, paying for someone’s meal, or going out of your way to do anything for them at all.
 Again, strangers or friends.